bilalbayasut/terraform-eks-bilal/README.md

 - Then `terraform apply --var-files=staging.env --auto-approve`
 - Then we need to get the decrypted password `terraform output password | base64 --decode | keybase pgp decrypt`
 - login as iam user and change your password, you should be able to logged in

+# workarround for terraform destroy
+1. Use target mode to destroy only the EKS cluster: terraform destroy -target module.eks
+2. Subsequently, set the create_eks flag to false after the first step
+3. Run an apply to clean up the old cluster configuration. terraform apply

+or
+terraform state rm module.eks.kubernetes_config_map.aws_auth terraform destroy